jonnysfarmer/gift-list/backend/README.md

 ### While we are not yet planning to build any of these, we did consider them in the architecture.

+- `Etsy Items` : _show more on load and a show more button_ Currently we show a set of products available from Etsy is currently restricted to no more than 6 items at a time due to restrictions on how many calls we can make per second while on a developer account.
+Full accounts would allow us to extend this.

 ----